unbit/django-uwsgi/docs/command.rst

 Other options
 -------------

-Any other options can be passed via environment variables, prefixed with `UWSGI_`
+Any other options can be passed via environment variables, prefixed with `UWSGI_` and converted to upper-case, or as key-value pairs in a dictionary named `UWSGI` in settings.